jamesflorentino/nodematic/README.md

 # NodeMatic

-A static site generator built in NodeJS.
+A static site generator built in NodeJS that recognizes Jade, Stylus(+nib), and CoffeeScript.
 This still a work in progress.